Avocarrot/stormer/README.md

 var store = new Store(cache);
 ```

 Store use the Cache upon create/update & get of objects. **Attention**: Store.delete does not clean item from cache.
-You need to relly on ttl for this.
+You need to rely on ttl for this.

 ## Schemas